Zero Carbon - the UK needs a more ambitious Climate Change Act

 Meanwhile, a legal case is being brought against the government by a group of twelve citizens, supported by Plan B, a small charity.
 Their case seeks to compel the government to revise the UK’s 2050 carbon target and specify a new one based on the latest scientific knowledge and the goals set out by the Paris Agreement which the UK has advanced, signed and ratified.

-The Climate Coalition is calling on MPs to support a net zero target ahead of 2050 - so far 131 have signed up to their open letter - find out more and contact your MP.
+The Climate Coalition is calling on MPs to support a net zero target ahead of 2050 - so far over 100 have signed up to their open letter - find out more and contact your MP.

 What would a zero carbon UK look like?